Speedway rider Ayres 'lost mental health battle'

 Danny Ayres death: Partner urges fans over mental health

-The partner of speedway driver Danny Ayres has encouraged anyone struggling with mental health to seek help after he "lost his battle".
+The partner of speedway rider Danny Ayres has encouraged anyone struggling with their mental health to seek help after he "lost his battle".

 News of the Ipswich Witches and Scunthorpe Scorpions rider's sudden death was announced on Saturday.